marchoeppner/nf-configs/README.md

 All pipelines are developed in [Nextflow](https://nextflow.io/), using a common [template](https://github.com/marchoeppner/nf-template) with a focus on portability, high standard of implementation, ease of use and version control.
 I have previously developed within the [nf-core](https://github.com/nf-core) project and most of the coding framework used here is based on conventions originally developed by nf-core for the Nextflow community.
 As such, nf-core developers will find it immediately familiar and users will appreciate the overall robustness.

-We provide a detailed documentation with each pipeline (see below) as well as a generel [setup guide](doc/installation.md) to prepare your system for running them.
+I provide a detailed documentation with each pipeline (see below) as well as a general [setup guide](doc/installation.md) to prepare your system for running them.
 We have also collected [answers](doc/faq.md) to some common questions

+**Finally, here are [instructions](doc/config.md) on how to actually set up your config file and contribute it.**

 The config files hosted here can be jointly used across the following pipelines: